dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 A parameterless instance constructor is valid for all struct kinds including `struct`, `readonly struct`, `ref struct`, and `record struct`.

-If no parameterless instance constructor is declared, the struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/main/spec/structs.md#constructors)) ...
+If no parameterless instance constructor is declared, the struct (see [§15.4.9](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/structs.md#1549-constructors)) ...
 > implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null.

 ### Modifiers